Gupta-shifali/Coffee-App/README.md

 # Coffee-App
 Android Basics Nanodegree

-This app displays an order form for coffee.\n
+This app displays an order form for coffee.

 _This project is the part of Udacity Android Basics Nanodegree._